Waveyyyy/dotfiles/vim/README.md

 &nbsp;

-4. Tab formatting
+4. Tab stuff
-    * What fucking mad person doesnt have their tabs the length of 4 spaces?
+    * Indentation (tab) width of 4 spaces
+    * General indentation stuff
+    * Keybinds for navigation between tabs

 &nbsp;

 5. Backup disbaling cos VCS
     * Control all the versions or something like that
+    * Undofiles to replace backups

 &nbsp;